Eragon-Brisingr/GameQuestGraph/README.md

 #### Group

 ![ElementListLogic](Docs/ElementListLogic.png)

-Elements can be divided into multiple groups, and the elements in the same group are and logic, and the groups are or logic
+* Elements can be divided into multiple groups, and the elements in the same group are and logic, and the groups are or logic
+* Clicking the And or Or button between elements can switch the logic

 #### Optional Elements